simplysara/dwp/README.md

 - Test and lint all code (see [Application Instructions](#application-instructions))

 ## Submission
-Please push your working branch upstream so it can be reviewed and evaluated
+Please push your working branch upstream so it can be reviewed and evaluated.

 # Application Instructions